Best WoW addons: What to download for 2020

 What is WoW Renown?

-Renown is basically your reputation level with your chosen Covenant.
-Renown is measured by levels, so the higher your Renown level, the more options become available to you from your Covenant.
+Renown is basically your reputation level with your chosen Covenant, and it is measured by levels.
+So the higher your Renown level, the more options become available to you from your Covenant.

-As soon as you've chosen your Covenant, you're presented with a number of quests that introduce you to the various systems within, such as Soulbinds and Covenant Upgrades.
-You should reach Renown Level 2 simply by doing all the introductory quests your Covenant gives you.
+As soon as you've chosen your Covenant at level 60, you're presented with a number of quests that introduce you to the various systems within, such as Soulbinds and Covenant Upgrades.
+Progressing through these quests will start you on your path to gaining Renown.

 How to get Renown in WoW